Adversity is just a challenge we have not yet conquered. Together, we can build a future for our community that is both strong and kind.

 This past year, we decided to take a deeper look at the root causes of food insecurity in the Bethel area.
 There are many assumptions about why people need food support, but assumptions do not lead to solutions.
 Some neighbors may be facing challenges that are not visible or well understood, while others may be experiencing long-term pressures that food assistance alone cannot fix.

-As part of this effort, we are launching a community needs survey.
-The survey will help us better understand what households in Bethel, Barnard, Stockbridge, Rochester, and Pittsfield are experiencing, where gaps may exist, and what kinds of support could make a real difference.
+As part of this effort, we conducted a community needs survey.
+The survey results help us better understand what households in Bethel, Barnard, Stockbridge, Rochester, and Pittsfield are experiencing, where gaps may exist, and what kinds of support could make a real difference.
 The information gathered will guide our next steps and help us determine whether creating a community trust or similar shared resource could have a meaningful impact on reducing food insecurity over time.

 We also want to be clear about funding.
 The money raised to support this work was raised specifically for this purpose and does not take away from the funds used to purchase food or operate the Food Shelf.
 Every dollar raised for food continues to go toward feeding our neighbors.
 This effort is an additional investment in understanding and addressing the underlying challenges our community faces.